 and prevent symptoms.

-2) Discuss the risks, benefits and effects of various medications to
+2) Identify the risks, benefits, and effects of different medications to

 make an educated decision about if this is right for you

 3) Learn adaptive coping methods to manage and cope

 4) Promote a healthy support system